 This may be the time when you get married and start a family.
 Your responsibilities are certainly increased from when you were in your 20s.
 You may also have more debt on your shoulders and may fall into a higher tax bracket.
 Here are some things to note.

 - Upgrade your Life Insurance policy: Depending on your personal and professional situation, you should upgrade your life insurance or add new beneficiaries in this phase of life.
-You can continue to claim deduction from taxable income upto ₹ 1,50,000 under section 80C of the Income Tax Act, 1961.
+You can continue to claim a deduction from taxable income of upto ₹ 1,50,000 under section 80C of the Income Tax Act, 1961.

-- Health Insurance: You may have health insurance for yourself but make sure that you get a suitable plan for your spouse, dependent children and for parents as well.
+- Health Insurance: You may have health insurance for yourself but make sure that you get a suitable plan for your spouse, dependent children and parents as well.
 Under Section 80D, premiums paid towards insuring the health of self, spouse, and dependent children are eligible for a deduction up to ₹ 25,000 from your taxable income.
-In addition to this, if premium is paid for parents, then you are eligible for extra deduction upto ₹ 25,000 over and above ₹ 25,000 mentioned above.
-If the insured is senior citizen, you are eligible for deduction upto ₹ 50,000 instead of ₹ 25,000 from your taxable income.
+In addition to this, if the premium is paid for parents, then you are eligible for an extra deduction upto ₹ 25,000 over and above ₹ 25,000 mentioned above.
+If the insured is a senior citizen, you are eligible for deduction upto ₹ 50,000 instead of ₹ 25,000 from your taxable income.